influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/anti-entropy.md

 ## Technical details

 ### Detecting entropy
 The AE service runs on each data node and periodically checks its shards' statuses relative to the next data node in the ownership list.
-It does this by creating a "digest" or summary of the data in the shard.
+It does this by creating a "digest" or summary of data in the shards on the node.

+As an example, assume there are two data nodes in your cluster: `node1` and `node2`.
+Both `node1` and `node2` own `shard1` so `shard1` is replicated across each.

-The status check determines when the last time the shard was modified.
+When a status check runs, `node1` will ask `node2` when `shard1` was last modified.
-If modified since the previous status check, a request is sent for a new digest of the next shard in the shard group.
+If the reported modification time is different than it was in the previous check, `node1` will ask `node2` for a new digest of `shard1`.
-Once the digest is received from the other node, the AE process performs a `diff` between the other node's digest and the local digest.
+`node1` then checks for differences (performs a "diff") between `node2`'s `shard1` digest and its own local digest for `shard1`.
-If there's a difference, the shard is flagged as having entropy.
+If there's a difference, `shard1` is flagged as having entropy.

 ### Repairing entropy
-If during a status check, a node determines the next node is completely missing a shard, it immediately adds the other shard to the repair queue.
+If during a status check a node determines the next node is completely missing a shard, it immediately adds the missing shard to the repair queue.
 A background routine monitors the queue and begins the repair process as new shards are added to it.
 Repair request are pulled from the queue by the background process and repaired using a `copy shard` operation.